Software Template Patterns for Self-service

 -

-Example: In this case, the Java team will be the only ones creating this component.
-However, the legacy team wants to have read access.
+Example: The Java team will be the only group authorized to create this component, while the legacy team will have read-only access.

 -